 Comprehensive income is the change in equity of a business enterprise during a period from transactions and other events and circumstances from non-owner sources.
 Other comprehensive income refers to revenue, expenses, and gains and losses that under U.S. GAAP are included in comprehensive income, but excluded from the determination of net income.
-The elements within other comprehensive income consist of foreign currency translation adjustments; the changes in the fair value of interest rate swap agreements, net of tax; and differences between actual amounts and estimates based on actuarial assumptions and the effect of changes in actuarial assumptions made under the Company's post-retirement benefit plans, net of tax (see Note 15).
+The elements within other comprehensive income consist of foreign currency translation adjustments; the changes in the fair value of interest rate swap agreements, net of tax of \$2.4 million for the year ended June 30, 2014; and differences between actual amounts and estimates based on actuarial assumptions and the effect of changes in actuarial assumptions made under the Company's post-retirement benefit plans, net of tax (see Note 15).

-As of June 30, 2013 and 2012, accumulated other comprehensive loss included a loss of \$8.1 million and \$5.5 million, respectively, related to foreign currency translation adjustments, a loss of \$1.1 million and \$1.3 million, respectively, related to the fair value of its interest rate swap agreements, and a loss of \$0.7 million and \$1.0 million, respectively, related to unrecognized post-retirement medical plan costs.
+As of June 30, 2014 and 2013, accumulated other comprehensive income included a gain of \$5.2 million and a loss of \$8.1 million, respectively, related to foreign currency translation adjustments, a loss of \$4.7 million and \$1.1 million, respectively, related to the fair value of its interest rate swap agreements, and a loss of \$0.9 million and \$0.7 million, respectively, related to unrecognized post-retirement costs.